raphitek/p_curvatures/README.md

 Files description and instructions :
 - p_curvature.sage is the main program
-- p_curvature_steps.sage is an alternative version of this program that let the user see the progression of the algorithm if he so wishes.
+- p_curvature_verbose.sage is an alternative version of this program that let the user see the progression of the algorithm if he so wishes.
 It helps killing time when running on big operators, though it slows the execution a bit.